 Fibroids are typically noncancerous, muscular tumors that grow in the uterine wall.
 Besides heavy menstrual bleeding, they can also produce:

-Up to 80 percent of women will develop fibroids by the time they are 50.
-The cause is unknown, but genetics and the female hormones estrogen and progesterone likely play a role in the development of fibroids.
+Up to 80 percent of women will develop fibroids by the time they’re 50.
+The cause is unknown, but genetics and the female hormones estrogen and progesterone likely play a role in their development.

 Endometriosis is a condition in which the uterine lining grows outside the uterus and into the reproductive tract.
 Around the time of your menstrual period, it can produce: